 by Joshua Bower | Presbyterians Today

 The other kind of fake news is, to borrow from 60 Minutes, “any news, however legitimate or responsible, with which [one] may disagree.”
-60 Minutes was talking about the president’s use of the phrase.
+60 Minutes was talking about President Trump’s use of the phrase.
 Generally, if a news story doesn’t support his opinion, he calls it “fake.”
 He isn’t saying it’s not legitimate news or it’s deliberately misleading.
 He is saying it doesn’t agree with his perspective.
 He’s saying he doesn’t like it.

 My guess is that most of us probably don’t think we do this very same thing.
 And it’s true that we don’t do it so overtly and purposefully.
 But we absolutely do it.
 Whether Democrat or Republican, conservative or liberal, evangelical or progressive, almost everyone has their own preferred news outlets that they emphasize over others.